atrocore/atropim-docs/en/faq/general.md

 ### AtroPIM is based on AtroCore

 AtroСore is a full-fledged ecosystem or platform for developing business applications.
 All modules for AtroPIM will automatically be compatible with other AtroCore-based solutions and vice versa.
-It is currently possible to use AtroPIM together with a full-fledged CRM in one instance.
+It is currently possible to use AtroPIM together with AtroDAM in one instance.
 AtroCore thus creates a new software ecosystem for expanding software and developing new solutions.